PunkUnicorn/ScribanCsvTemplateEngine/README.md

 Order of precedence, amongst the different data source, for data members name clashes is:

-1st - Csv data items   (if the value is blank, it is ignored and precedence given to 2nd and 3rd order precedence, even if 2nd and 3rd are blank.
-Only blank csv data items give way to lesser
+1st - Csv data items   (if the value is blank, it is ignored and the value is taken from the next in order of precedence.
+Only blank csv data items give way to lesser presidence.
+2nd - ScribanCsvTemplateEngine.yaml 'data:'
-2nd - template file yaml
+3rd - template file yaml data

-3rd - ScribanCsvTemplateEngine.yaml 'data:'
+That is, main program yaml 'data:' items will override the template level yaml.

+And csv data will override all others.